CommandShiftHQ/start-here/README.md

 This repository is a boilerplate that can be used as a start to a `Node.js` project.

+When pushing to your `remote` the tests, test coverage, linting and code formatting will be checked.

 ## Instructions

 1 - Fork this repository and clone down your fork.